maxisam/ngx-progressive-image-loader/README.md

 - placeholderImageSrc

-(after 3.0.0, you can set imageRatio and placeholderImageSrc directly on `ngxProgressiveImage` and spare ngx-image-placeholder layer)
+(_after 3.0.0_, you can set imageRatio and placeholderImageSrc directly on `ngxProgressiveImage` and spare ngx-image-placeholder layer)

 For `ngx-progressive-image-loader` component, it takes